khaivan1997/social-network-app/README.md

 - Friend request systems
 - Real time timeline system, where user can share their story (images) and other users can comment, react to the post
 - Real time chat system
-    * Chat can include custom emoji (non-unicode), image.
+    * Chat can include custom emojis (non-unicode), images.
-- Tinder like Swipe Card to search for new friends
+- Tinder like Swipe Card to suggest friends with proper "similarity" algorithm
-    * Score system to match user with each others base on their activity (comment, react, add friend)
+    * Score system to match user with each others base on their activity (comment, react, add friend) using complex MongoDB queries
-- Real time notifications for above systems.
+- Real time notifications for many systems.